CDarling25/mothitor_light/README.md

 ### 'Mothitor Join.qmd'

-Takes in a manually input (in R) csv of Mothitor light sensor data and joins it to the moon phase data based on date.
+Takes in a CSV of Mothitor light sensor data as a manual input in the R code and joins it to the moon phase data based on date.

 ### 'convert.py'